jenny-c/notes/pythonNotes.md

 --
 *Pseudocode:*
-A language that is half coding and half natural language-- --
+* A language that is half coding and half natural language --